datachainlab/hyperledger-hip/HIPs/yui.md

 # Sponsor(s)
 * Jun Kimura, CTO, Datachain, Inc. - https://github.com/bluele
-* Ryo Sato, Datachain, Inc. https://github.com/3100
+* Ryo Sato, Datachain, Inc. - https://github.com/3100
 * Masanori Yoshida, Datachain, Inc. - https://github.com/siburu
 * Jeffrey Hu, director of research, Bianjie AI - https://github.com/HuLaTown
-* Yelong Zhang, tech-director, Bianjie AI (https://github.com/zhangyelong)
+* Yelong Zhang, tech-director, Bianjie AI - https://github.com/zhangyelong
 * Shinichi Yamashita, NTT DATA - Shinichi.Yamashita@jp.nttdata.com

 # Abstract
 The Hyperledger YUI is an interoperability project to achieve trustless application-agnostic exchange of information for heterogeneous blockchains both enterprise permissioned and public blockchains.

 # Context
-Since the beginning of 2020, the team behind YUI has been working on interoperability problem, as it became obvious there will be many heterogeneous blockchain networks in a near future.
+Since 2020, the team behind YUI has been working on interoperability problem, as it became obvious there will be many heterogeneous blockchain networks in a near future.

-The vision of YUI for blockchain networks is summarized in two key concepts.
-That is;
+The vision of YUI for blockchain networks is summarized in two key concepts:
 - Enable general computation between networks (not just token transfer)
 - Keep it as decentralized as possible, i.e., Do not introduce additional trust in the network

 To fulfill the above concepts, the team focused on Inter Blockchain Communication protocol (IBC) designed and implemented as the core functionalities of Cosmos network.
-Though the original IBC aimed to make network of public blockchains, the team applied the technology for enterprise and consortium blockchains.
+Though the original IBC aimed to make networks of public blockchains, the team applied the technology mainly for enterprise and consortium blockchains.

 The team put together modules for major enterprise blockchain, namely Hyperledger Fabric, Besu, and Corda and contributed to Hyperledger as a Lab called YUI in June 2021.

 After the lab is set up, YUI has been actively engaging with open source communities including presentation in Hyperledger Global Forum and meetup.
 Discussions within forum on GitHub resulted in grant opportunities from Interchain Foundation as well as collaboration with public blockchain projects like Harmony and Celo (ChorusOne).
 Also enterprises like NTT Data are applying YUI for projects for proof of concepts planned for commercial use.

 # Dependent Projects
-*(WIP)*
-- IBC from Cosmos
-- Hyperledger Fabric
-- Hyperledger Besu
+The design and specification of communication protocol used in YUI is derived from **Inter Blockchain Communication Protocol (IBC)** by Cosmos foundation.

+Specifically, ICS(Interchain Standards) specifies desired properties and interfaces of modules consisting IBC.
+Communication modules for YUI are designed and implemented to be compliant with IBC Core and Relayer.

+Also, YUI is dependent on the releases made by other DLT platforms.
+YUI currently supports:
+* **Hyperledger Fabric**
+* **Hyperledger Besu**
+* **Corda Open Source**
+* **Corda Enterprise**

 # Motivation
-*(WIP:Key sentences)*

 As the commercialization of products and solutions based on blockchains progresses, there is a growing need for interoperability solutions to connect multiple blockchain systems.

 A straightforward way to bring interoperability would be to exchange data via a certain authority or a trusted third party (TTP).
-Traditional API between blockchain systems fall into this category in terms of trusting the endpoint provider of API.
+Traditional API between blockchain systems falls into this category in terms of trusting the endpoint provider of API.
 On the other hand, there are issues with this method, thus solutions that do not rely on a TTP are needed.

 One of the issues is that the TTP (in the API example, a provider or an administrator of API endpoint) must be trusted by all participants, which requires cost for trust, and sometimes impractical assumption to maintain, especially in a network with frequent change in participants.